 - Seniority and scarcity.
 A mid-level full-stack engineer is easier to find than a staff ML engineer or a first Head of Sales, so specialist and leadership roles command higher percentages.

 - Location.
 Salary bands differ sharply between London, New York and San Francisco, so the same percentage produces very different absolute fees.
-(Our salary benchmarks for London, New York and San Francisco exist precisely because those gaps are wide.)
+Our salary benchmarks for London, New York and San Francisco exist precisely because those gaps are wide.

 - Volume.
 Hiring a team rather than a single role usually brings the per-hire rate down.

 The percentage matters.
-But for a scale-up watching its runway, how and when you pay it matters more.
+But for a scale-up watching its runway, how and when you pay it matters more, and that’s where the model you choose makes the real difference.

 | Model | When you pay | Best for | Trade-off |